hczhcz/mese-next/README.md

 Client Side Requirements
 ---

-A browser supports HTML5, CSS3, and ES5 features is required to run MESE-Next and MESE-Realtime.
+A browser that supports HTML5, CSS3, and ES5 features is required to run MESE-Next and MESE-Realtime.
 The web frontend is tested under recent versions of Firefox, Chromium, and Mobile Safari.

 The web frontend supports: